integreat-io/map-transform/README.md

 the object(s) returned from the root `path`, using the value of `default` when the path does not match a value in the source data.

-Next, the path string used as keys for the object in `fields`, is used to set each field value on the target object(s).
+Next, the path string used as keys for the object in `mapping`, is used to set each field value on the target object(s).

 Finally, if a `pathTo` is set on the root object, the object or array of objects